Updated on October 5, 2025

 Myth 2: EMDR Will Erase My Memories

-Research consistently shows that EMDR changes how you relate to memories, not whether they exist.
-This distinction matters because healing often involves making peace with your past, not pretending it never happened.
+The distinction matters.
+Healing often involves making peace with your past, not pretending it never happened.

 Myth 3: EMDR Will Make Me Remember Something That Didn’t Happen